My Story:

 Data Analytics Tools for Invasive Carps

-The primary objective of this project is to develop a web-based application providing data integration and analytics tools for invasive carps throughout the Mississippi River basin.
-This project requires me to maintain a high-level of communication with cooperating state, federal, and academic partners to address their specific data storage and analytic needs.
-Our goal is to permit cooperators to analyze standardized, inter-agency datasets and quickly assess the distribution of invasive carps while estimating stock assessment attributes.
-Increasing access to rapid analyses of invasive carps data at regional scales provides managers additional resources to conduct strategic planning, implement structured decision-making exercises, and develop adaptive resource management programs.
-In addition, we are pursuing complementary side projects, including: 1) developing a simulation tool to estimate statistical power of varying future changes across a range of invasive carp catch and sampling efforts, 2) fitting gillnet selectivity models to estimate gear bias in invasive carps size structure analyses, and 3) developing a Bayesian belief network to guide an adaptive decision making framework for invasive carps in oxbow lakes within the Mississippi Alluvial Valley.
+The primary objective of this project was to develop a web-based application that provided data integration and analytics tools for invasive carps throughout the Mississippi River Basin.
+This work required maintaining a high level of communication with cooperating state, federal, and academic partners to address their specific data storage and analytical needs.
+Our goal was to enable cooperators to analyze standardized, interagency datasets, rapidly assess the distribution of invasive carps, and estimate key stock assessment metrics.
+Increasing access to rapid, regional-scale analyses of invasive carp data provided managers with additional capacity to conduct strategic planning, implement structured decision-making processes, and develop adaptive management programs.
+In addition, we pursued complementary side projects, including: (1) developing a simulation tool to estimate statistical power under varying future catch rates and sampling effort scenarios; (2) fitting gillnet selectivity models to quantify gear bias in invasive carp size structure analyses; and (3) developing a Bayesian belief network to support an adaptive decision-making framework for invasive carps in oxbow lakes within the Mississippi Alluvial Valley.

 KEY COLLABORATORS: